 When you contact a web and mobile development company with 1000+ employees ranging from junior to senior app developers, you are placed last in their customer queue and put in front of those customers who don’t yet have projects ready.
 This means that the developers at this company will be assigned to your project instead of completing other already signed contracts with larger companies.

-Say you are an established mobile app company looking to partner with a startup.
+Say you are an established mobile app development company looking to partner with a startup.
 The startup has plenty of great ideas and creativity, but they don’t have the resources to execute them on their own effectively yet.
 This is not an ideal partnership situation for either party – and these situations can be very tricky because both partners need to know who will take on which roles and share information regarding progress without ending up in limbo.

 7. Be clear